SeraphimSerapis/paypalguide/README.md

 1. Preapproval
 	- response will contain a preapproval key
-2. Redirect the user to `https://www.sandbox.paypal.com/cgi-bin/webscr?cmd=_ap-preapproval&preapprovalkey=InsertPreapprovalKeyHere`
+2. Redirect the user to: `.../cgi-bin/webscr?cmd=_ap-preapproval&preapprovalkey=yourKey`
-	- redirect to `https://www.paypal.com/...` if not using the Sandbox environment
 3. (Optional) PreapprovalDetails
 	- allows to query for details for the specified preapproval
 4. Pay